DiscoBBQ/MeTube/technical_report.md

 * Prevent accidents with the the database schema by formalizing its structure and modifications
 * Stop people from stepping on each other's toes when working on the codebase.

 The first goal was accomplished by using Vagrant.
-Vagrant allows developers to spool up a Headless VM based on a series of scripts, which is used as the "executor" of the application.
+Vagrant allows developers to create a Headless VM based on a series of scripts, which is used as the "executor" of the application.
 This allows the application in an isolated environment while allowing developers to edit the codebase in their preferred environment.
 It also allowed me to setup a server that almost exactly matched the "mmlab" server, which helped me catch a number of bugs during the development process.

 The database tables were exclusively created and updated using Migrations.
 This allows developers to write simple scripts to modify the database, which are checked into source control.
 This ensures the scripts are run in the correct order (since each script is timestamped), and that the changes made to the database are easily traceable.
 Furthermore, migrations can usually be "rolled back", giving developers the ability to "undo" changes to the database.
 You can read more about Migrations in [Laravel's Documentation](http://laravel.com/docs/migrations).
 The migration scripts used Hand-written queries.